tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/alias/1-read.md

   }
 ---

-Return all customerIds aliased to the primary customerId in the Optimizely Datasource.
-CustomerIds are returned alongside their corresponding datasourceIds.
+Gets all customer IDs aliased to the Optimizely datasource customer ID.

-The `datasourceId` for this call should be the datasourceId of the Optimizely Datasource.
-You can find this id using [List Datasources](/rest/customer_profiles/#list-dcpservice-datasources).
-In this example it is *678*.
-The `customerId` for this call should be the Optimizely User ID.
-In this example it is *oeu1234.5678*.

-In the `data` section of the response the key-value pairs are the datasource_ids and the corresponding customer_ids that were aliased to the given optimizely customer_id.
+The `data` section of response is a map of datasource IDs to their corresponding Customer IDs, each aliased to the canonical Optimizely User ID.

 <div class="lego-attention lego-attention--warning push--bottom">

-The `datasourceId` for this call should be the datasourceId of the Optimizely Datasource.
-You can find this id using [List Datasources](/rest/customer_profiles/#list-dcpservice-datasources)
+The `datasourceId` for this call should be the ID of the Optimizely datasource.
+You can find this ID using [list datasources](/rest/customer_profiles/#list-dcpservice-datasources) and finding the datasource with `is_optimizely=true`.
+In this example, it is *678*.
 The `customerId` for this call should be the Optimizely User ID.
+In this example, it is *oeu1234.5678*.
 </div>